HQSquantumsimulations/qoqo_examples/documentation/src/high-level/pauliz.md

 x_circuit += ops.PragmaRepeatedMeasurement("ro_x", 1000, None)

 # Preparing the measurement input for one qubit
-# The PauliZProductInput starts with just the number of qubtis
+# The PauliZProductInput starts with just the number of qubits
 # and if to use a flipped measurements set.
 measurement_input = PauliZProductInput(1, False)
 # Next, pauli products are added to the PauliZProductInput